 Tumour tissue from certain patients can be difficult to access.
 The hospital that stores a patient’s tumour specimen may not be the same one that they are receiving treatment in.
 By obtaining similar information through a blood test, we may be able to determine results more quickly.

 The trial could also improve the accuracy of results for some patients, says Principal Investigator Niall Tebbutt.

 “Some people have two primary tumours and when you’re doing the RAS test, it’s okay if the RAS mutation status is the same in both tumours, but if they’re different, we don’t actually know what the status is of that patient,” says Associate Professor Tebbutt.
 “The idea is that perhaps in that situation blood testing would actually be better, because the blood is a reflection of the whole body.”

 The trial will analyse the RAS mutation status of colorectal cancer patients at different points.
-This will determine the accuracy of liquid biopsies when compared to tumour tissue samples.
+This will determine the accuracy of liquid biopsies as cancer screening technology when compared to tumour tissue samples.